signedav/sids-decade/README.md

 ## Why?

 When his brother left a few days after Sid's 30th birthday to do his PhD at Cambridge, he told him that he would post a photo on Instagram from time to time, so Sid decided to do the same.
 One photo a day...
-After a while, his brother stopped doing that.
+Anyway after a while, his brother stopped making photos.
 But Sid just kept going.
+As well a little bit as replacement of his [lomography](assets/rio-lomos.jpg) passion, that became a expensive.
 Every day (more or less, but at least on average) he took a photo of something he happened to see.
 On his 40th birthday, he had enough and stopped.

 ## Where?